-Bonus categories: 4x points at US restaurants, 4x points at US supermarkets (up to $25,000 per year), 3x points on flights booked directly with airlines, and 1x points everywhere else
+Bonus categories: 4x points at restaurants globally, 4x points at US supermarkets (up to $25,000 per year), 3x points on flights booked directly with airlines, and 1x points everywhere else

 Annual fee: $95

-Bonus categories: 3x points at U.S. supermarkets (on up to $6,000 of spend per year) and 2x points at U.S. gas stations; a 50% points bonus when you use your card 30 or more times per billing cycle, meaning you earn up to 4.5x points at supermarkets, 3x points at gas stations, and 1.5x points on everyday spend
+Bonus categories: 3x points at U.S. supermarkets (on up to $6,000 of spending per year) and 2x points at U.S. gas stations; a 50% points bonus when you use your card 30 or more times per billing cycle, meaning you earn up to 4.5x points at supermarkets, 3x points at gas stations, and 1.5x points on everyday spending

-For many families, the ability to earn 4.5x points on supermarket spend is huge.
-This is also the most rewarding Amex personal card for everyday, non-bonused spend, as you’re earning up to 1.5x points per dollar spent.
+For many families, the ability to earn 4.5x points on supermarket spending is huge.
+This is also the most rewarding Amex personal card for everyday, non-bonused spending, as you’re earning up to 1.5x points per dollar spent.

 Annual fee: $0

-Bonus categories: 2x points at U.S. supermarkets (on up to $6,000 of spend per year); a 20% points bonus when you use your card 20 or more times per billing cycle, meaning you earn up to 2.4x points at supermarkets and 1.2x points on everyday spend
+Bonus categories: 2x points at U.S. supermarkets (on up to $6,000 of spending per year); a 20% points bonus when you use your card 20 or more times per billing cycle, meaning you earn up to 2.4x points at supermarkets and 1.2x points on everyday spending

 Bonus categories: 5x points on flights booked directly with airlines

-Personally I greatly benefit from the 5x points category on airfare purchases, given that I spend a good amount on airfare.
-However, this is otherwise really a card that you get for the perks, which include a $200 annual airline fee credit, a $200 annual Uber credit, Delta SkyClub access, Amex Centurion Lounge access, a Priority Pass membership, Hilton Honors Gold status, and much more.
+The Amex Platinum is a card you primarily get for the benefits, like the $200 annual airline fee credit, $200 annual Uber credit, $100 annual Saks credit, Delta SkyClub access, Amex Centurion Lounge access, a Priority Pass membership, Hilton Honors Gold status, and more.

 Bonus categories: 2x points on the first $50,000 spent each calendar year

 For a fairly small business, it’s tough to beat earning 2x Membership Rewards points per dollar spent.
-As far as I’m concerned, this is the best return on non-bonused spend offered by any credit card, business or personal.
+As far as I’m concerned, this is the best return on non-bonused spending offered by any business credit card.
 Add in the fact that the card has no annual fee, and this is a real winner.

 Bonus categories: Earn 1.5x points per dollar spent on purchases of $5,000 or more

-Frankly this isn’t that great of a card for the return it offers on everyday spend, but rather it’s a card that you get for the perks it offers, which include a $200 annual airline fee credit, Delta SkyClub access, Amex Centurion Lounge access, a Priority Pass membership, 10 Gogo wifi passes per year, Hilton Honors Gold and Starwood Preferred Guest Gold status, and much more.
+Frankly this isn’t that great of a card for the return it offers on everyday spending, but rather it’s a card that you get for the perks it offers, which include a $200 annual airline fee credit, Delta SkyClub access, Amex Centurion Lounge access, a Priority Pass membership, Hilton Honors Gold and Marriott Bonvoy Gold status, and much more.